lsst-sitcom/linccf/dash/README.md

 chmod +x 00-run.sh
 ```

-Execute it with the desired DRP_VERSION and COLLECTION_TAG.
+Execute it with the desired VERSION and COLLECTION.
 Example:

 ```
-./00-run.sh --DRP_VERSION w_2025_10 --COLLECTION_TAG DM-49359
+./00-run.sh \
+    --INSTRUMENT LSSTComCam \
+    --REPO /repo/dp1 \
+    --RUN DP1 \
+    --VERSION w_2025_10 \
+    --COLLECTION DM-49359 \
+    --OUTPUT_DIR /sdf/data/rubin/shared/lsdb_commissioning
 ```

 This will trigger a sequential execution of all pipeline stages.
-The output Jupyter notebooks will be stored under `outputs/{DRP_VERSION}`.
+The output Jupyter notebooks will be stored under `outputs/{VERSION}`.
 There will also be a log file with the runtime details.

 ### 2. Interactive execution

-Export DRP_VERSION and COLLECTION_TAG as environment variables.
+Export the arguments as environment variables.
 Example:

 ```
+export INSTRUMENT=LSSTComCam
+export REPO=/repo/dp1
+export RUN=DP1
+export VERSION=w_2025_10
-export DRP_VERSION="w_2025_10"
+export COLLECTION=DM-49359
-export COLLECTION_TAG="DM-49359"
+export OUTPUT_DIR=/sdf/data/rubin/shared/lsdb_commissioning
 ```

 Run Jupyter from the same command-line: